 Mattresses in the residence halls are twin extra-long, so traditional fitted sheets will not fit.
 Twin extra-long sheets are available at various retail stores.
-Carey Hall has full extra-long mattresses, and the Northwest Apartments have full mattresses.
+Carey Hall has full extra-long mattresses.

 What type of support is available in the residence halls?